-Kate Worthington wants to travel the world, but her meddling mother has other ideas.
+Kate Worthington wants to travel the world, but her meddling mother wants nothing of the sort.
 They strike up a bargain: Kate must first find, then reject, three suitors before she embarks on the Indian trip of her dreams.
-Her quest begins at Blackmoore manor—a place lifted from the pages of a Gothic novel—with the help of her friend, Henry.
-But when she begins to fall in love and their relationship veers from platonic respect towards romance, Kate realizes that freedom isn’t only found in adventure, but in having an open heart.
+Her quest begins at Blackmoore manor—a place lifted from the pages of a Gothic novel—with the help of her friend Henry.
+But when she begins to fall in love, and their relationship veers from platonic respect towards romance, Kate realizes that freedom isn’t only found in adventure, but in having an open heart.
 Julianne Donaldson’s romance is an emotional roller coaster that will remind readers of a sweeter, lighter version of Wuthering Heights.